apache/druid/docs/api-reference/automatic-compaction-api.md

 #### Query parameter
 * `dataSource` (required)
   * Type: String
-  * Name of the datasource for this status information
+  * Name of the datasource for this status information.

 #### Responses